 When the hunter arrived, he was perplexed at why the unbound goose stayed put.
 The commander-in-chief told the hunter that he loved his king so much he would not leave and begged to be killed in the Bodhisatta’s place.
-This devotion softened the hunter’s heart and he released the Bodhisatta, tenderly removing the snare and washing away the blood.
-Through the power of his kindness, the Bodhisatta’s wound magically healed as if it never happened.
+This devotion softened the hunter’s heart, and he released the Bodhisatta, tenderly removing the snare and washing away the blood.
+Through the power of his kindness, the Bodhisatta’s wound magically healed as if it had never happened.

 Then the Bodhisatta preached morality to the king, who was so impressed that he tried to hand over his kingdom, but the Bodhisatta refused to rule.
 He did, however, ask the king to reduce hunting so the creatures of the forest could live without fear.

 Back at their Himalayan home, the geese rejoiced at the return of their king.
 And when they heard exactly how he had escaped death, they all sang praises of the commander-in-chief, the hunter, and the king; wishing them eternal happiness.